×

 We asked people in Port of Spain if they could share any humorous cultural blunders they commited.
 They wrote:

 "Only that my housekeeper's accent was so strong, I could only understand her half the time.
-My daughter had to translate," said one person in Port of Spain.
+My daughter had to translate," remarked one foreigner who made the move to Port of Spain.

 "In general, when visiting Port of Spain, it is important to be mindful of local customs and show respect for the culture.
 To avoid any cultural faux pas, it is best to be polite and friendly when interacting with others, dress modestly, and avoid displaying public displays of affection.
 Additionally, try to respect religious beliefs and practices by covering up when entering religious sites and refraining from consuming or selling alcohol during religious events.
 It is also important to remove your shoes when entering someone’s home and to be mindful of language differences.
-Finally, avoiding taking photos without asking permission is a must," said one expat who made the move to Port of Spain.
+Finally, avoiding taking photos without asking permission is a must," explained one person living in Port of Spain, Trinidad & Tobago.

 What are healthcare services like in Port of Spain?